-3.6.1.5 Security Considerations
+3.6.1.4 Security Considerations

 All Webhook and REST transactions MUST be secured using TLS.
 Mutual authentication MUST be used to authenticate the client and server with each other before messages or data are transmitted.
 For NGCS-based SI Servers, certificates traceable to the PCA MUST be used.
-For SI servers that support services outside of the NGCS, certificates traceable to a reputable public Certificate Authority SHOULD be used.
+For SI servers that support services outside of the NGCS, certificates traceable to a reputable public Certificate Authority acceptable to the entity inside the NGCS MUST be used.

-Mutual authentication is the primary mechanism for securing message and data exchange.
-Secondary methods SHOULD be considered for SI servers supporting clients outside of the NGCS.
-For example, a hash-based message authentication code (HMAC) encrypted using an accepted cryptographic algorithm, such as SHA-256 or stronger, and a shared secret, MAY be used to verify the SI server with clients.

 Client access to data is controlled by policy as per section 5.6 {add xref}.